 Each term, in consultation with the head teacher and class teachers, the SENCos will map the targeted provision in place for pupils on the SEN record to show how resources are allocated and to monitor the cost of the whole of our SEN provision.
-This targeted provision is outlined on the school's Provision Map in addition to pupil's individual support plans.
+This targeted provision is outlined on the school's 'Class Outcome Plans' in addition to pupil's individual support plans and pupil progress meetings.